-Prior to the completion of this offering, we will undertake a corporate reorganization, as described in the section titled "Corporate Reorganization," pursuant to which a new company with limited liability, which is expected to be named Immunocore Holdings Limited, will be incorporated under the laws of England and Wales and will acquire all of the issued shares of Immunocore Limited in a share for share exchange, or the Share Exchange, and subsequently will re-register as a public limited company and change its name to Immunocore plc.
+Prior to the completion of this offering, we are undertaking a corporate reorganization, as described in the section titled "Corporate Reorganization," pursuant to which Immunocore Holdings plc (then Immunocore Holdings Limited) has acquired all of the issued shares of Immunocore Limited in a share for share exchange, or the Share Exchange.
+On February 1, 2021, Immunocore Holdings Limited was re-registered as a public limited company with the name Immunocore Holdings plc.

-Unless otherwise indicated or the context otherwise requires, all references in this prospectus to the terms "Immunocore," "the Company," "we," "us" and "our" refer to (1) prior to the Share Exchange, Immunocore Limited and its subsidiaries, (2) after the Share Exchange and prior to the re-registration and change of name described above, Immunocore Holdings Limited and its subsidiaries and (3) after the Share Exchange, re-registration and change of name, Immunocore plc and its subsidiaries.
+Unless otherwise indicated or the context otherwise requires, all references in this prospectus to the terms "Immunocore," "the Company," "we," "us" and "our" refer to (1) prior to the Share Exchange, Immunocore Limited and its subsidiaries, (2) after the Share Exchange and prior to the re-registration and change of name described above, Immunocore Holdings Limited and its subsidiaries and (3) after the Share Exchange, re-registration and change of name, Immunocore Holdings plc and its subsidiaries.
 See the section titled "Corporate Reorganization" for additional information.